awsdocs/amazon-ec2-user-guide/doc_source/device_naming.md

 \*\* NVMe instance store volumes are automatically enumerated and assigned an NVMe device name\.

-For more information about instance store volumes, see [Amazon EC2 Instance Store](InstanceStorage.md)\.
+For more information about instance store volumes, see [Amazon EC2 instance store](InstanceStorage.md)\.
 For more information about NVMe EBS volumes \(Nitro\-based instances\), including how to identify the EBS device, see [Amazon EBS and NVMe on Linux instances](nvme-ebs-volumes.md)\.

 ## Device name considerations<a name="device-name-limits"></a>